||The Micah Program

 and desire to serve people in need.

-thirty freshmen and ten sophomores live on 2 and also on 3,
+32 freshmen and 8 sophomores live on 5 and also on 6,

-of the same gender live in the sixteen suites on the floors,
+of the same gender live in the sixteen suites on each floor,

 with each suite being made up of two rooms joined by a private

 bathroom.
 The RAs are all students in the program.
-The floors also contain lounges and full kitchens.
 Marguerite

 Hall is located on the main campus sidewalk, close to Campus